Transfer of Development Rights

 Local Government Cost

-The costs to initiate a TDR program is mainly staff time, including legal fees.
+The cost to initiate a TDR program is mainly staff time, including legal fees.
 The first major cost is the feasibility assessment of the regional real estate market.
 The TDR creation itself, a legislative and legal set of procedures and government actions, carries nominal cost.
 However, upon launching the program, units of local government will need to evaluate their management strategies.
 Some jurisdictions have added personnel and dedicated resources to their TDR programming.
-This allows the program to be more pro-active and more dynamic.
+This allows the program to be more proactive and more dynamic.
 In smaller jurisdictions it may be manageable within existing budgets.
 With more robust programs in larger areas it could cost tens of thousands to staff and manage an active program.
 Those costs are dependent on the decision-making by local government leaders.

 Cost-Benefit to Real Estate Market

-The economic benefit to TDR programs is complex and varied - to some degree the cost-benefit analysis of such programs is dependent on the values and goals established by local communities.
+The economic benefit of TDR programs is complex and varied - to some degree the cost-benefit analysis of such programs is dependent on the values and goals established by local communities.
 For example, some areas use TDRs to stimulate redevelopment in their existing communities, whereas other areas have used them to better manage rapid growth and expansion.
 When designed appropriately, TDRs can achieve either of these seemingly opposite goals.

 The Measuring Success tab on this tool has more information and links to the types of reviews and assessments undertaken to evaluate the economic, conservation, and net-benefits of TDRs in jurisdictions who have been using them for years.